aaronbloomfield/ccc/hws/btcparser/index.md

 Some useful hints:

 - There really are only five different types in the bitcoin blockchain: 4-byte unsigned integers, 8-byte unsigned integers, compactSize unsigned integers, 32-byte hashes, and variable-length scripts.
 That's it.
-All of the blockchain is one of these five types -- so you can reuse your code from reading in one type to read in another value of that type.
+All of the data on the blockchain is one of these five types -- so you can reuse your code from reading in one type to read in another value of that type.
 - While there are only 5 types, we will be outputting them in different ways -- but each programming language can easily print a number in hex or decimal.
 - Make sure you have a method that reads in compactSize unsigned integers properly, as this will cause your program to crash otherwise.
 In particular, remember that if the variable is more than one byte, then all the bytes *other* than the first are in little-Endian format.
 HOWEVER, some routines that read in the values will swap them for you, and some will not.
 This is explicitly why we provide [block 29,664](blk00000-b29664.blk) for you -- that is the first block that has such a compactSize unsigned int value that is more than one byte (the `txn_in_count` for the second transaction is 320); you can see more information about that transaction [here](https://blockchair.com/bitcoin/block/29664).